parker-macdonald/arctos/docs/docs.md

 The scoreboard automatically polls for updates and refreshes when match state changes.
 For stones matches, the countdown updates in real-time using the same synchronization system as the match pages.

 ## Recording Matches

+!!!
+Warning
+    This feature is **still in development**.
+I cannot guarantee any level of functionality.
+Please test thoroughly before using.
+May only work with a specific set of browsers and/or a specific set of hardware and OS version for the recording phone.
+Video may be choppy if the phone is low on battery or not sufficiently powerful.

 Live streaming matches can be very difficult in terms of bandwidth, not to mention that the best cameras that are easily accessible are phones, for which setting up streaming to an rtmp server and then pulling that to OBS is quite an involved process.